antarestupin/performance-checklist/README.md

 ### Optimize time to rendering

-Ideally the critical code should fit in 14Kb in order to be server in the first roundtrip.
+Ideally the critical code should fit in 14KB in order to be server in the first TCP roundtrip ([why 14KB?](https://tylercipriani.com/blog/2016/09/25/the-14kb-in-the-tcp-initial-window/)).
 These techniques help to achieve this goal.

 - [ ] **Inline critical CSS** in the `<head>` of your pages
     - Tools like [CriticalCSS](https://github.com/filamentgroup/criticalCSS) and [critical](https://github.com/addyosmani/critical) can help you defining your site's critical CSS